BALA1403/JAVA_ATM_PROJECT/README.md

 # JAVA_ATM_PROJECT
-"Using NetBeans IDE, I created a Java project named ATM Machine."
+"Using NetBeans IDE, I created a Java project named ATM System Interface."

 OUTPUT FOR THE PROJECT TITLED ATM MACHINE INTERFACE USING JAVA: